 Independent information could not discern when the majority of the contrast in effort information occurred, and hence to decide on appropriate time to split the series, because VMS data are not available prior to 2006.
 Information from the industry also confirmed that there had been changes in the operation of the fleet, but again suggested that these changes had been gradual rather than abrupt making the choice of the year for a split of this fleet difficult.
 WKFLAT 2012 (ICES, 2012) determined that 2002, the period when the area misreporting was officially acknowledged, would be an appropriate point for splitting the time-series and would be suitable for the assessment as this would retain a sufficiently long time-series over which to estimate the new catchabilities for the fleet.
-This new methodology was adapted and the UK-CBT fleet is used in the assessment as two fleets UK-CBT-early (1989-2002) and UK-BTS-late (2003-2013).
+This methodology was adapted and the UK-CBT fleet was included in previous assessment as two fleets, UK-CBT-early (1989-2002) and UK-CBT-late (2003-2013).
+In 2015, lpue estimates were converted into kg per 1000 hours to account for changes in UK e-logbgok effort recording and the UK-CBT-early fleet was excluded from the assessment given that the fleet contributed little to historic assessment outputs except for noise (ICES, 2015b).